JohnHop/useless_isam/docs/part2.md

 }
 ```

 Anyway, this is not the best way to use exceptions.
-An exception is handled to recover from run-time errors and with the RAII technique[4].
+An exception is handled in order to recover from run-time errors and with the RAII technique[^4].

+## Results

+Well, not very encouraging.<br>
+We obtained a file of 25.091.696 byte aganist the original one of 10.395.430 byte: an increment of +141,37%.
+A bit too much...<br>
+We sacrificed a lot of memory space with access speed.
+This will be discussed later.

+Be careful that the last page is partial: this could be a problem when it's time to read it because the size is less than PAGE_SIZE = 4096 byte.

 [^1]: <https://en.cppreference.com/w/cpp/string/basic_string/find>
 [^2]: <https://en.cppreference.com/w/cpp/string/basic_string/substr>